jbattisti1/agent_context/context.md

 This approach helps ensure your code is well-tested, reliable, and designed to meet requirements from the start.
 It also encourages small, incremental changes and quick feedback.

-## Tools
+### Context for refactoring.
+Read refactoring catalog found here: https://refactoring.com/catalog/.
+Run the copy/paste detector over the whole codebase to see if there are missing abstractions.

-Use NUnit and Shouldly with unit tests.
+### Tools to use with unit tests.
+NUnit, Shouldly, NSubsitute